rkirov/blog/content/_index.md

 # Welcome

-This is just a corner of the web where I post my thoughts on software, math, puzzle, life, and anything else that might spark my interest at the moment.
+This is my corner of the web where I share thoughts on software, mathematics, puzzles, life, and anything else that sparks my interest.

 ---